Buying a Laptop For Few Bucks If You Have Some Tech Skills

 - — If you rarely need special features, but still need them sometimes, can you make do with those special features on a public library’s computer or someone else’s machine?
 Then you can save money on your everyday machine.

 - — You do need some compatibility with other machines.
-Maybe MS-DOS 3.30 or 3.3 or Mac System 6 was a beaut, but, even if they worked on laptops, finding apps, printers, and advice will be so much of a challenge that it’ll likely cost you more than something a bit newer.
+Maybe MS-DOS 3.30 or 3.3 or Mac System 6 was a beaut, but, even if they worked on laptops, finding apps, printers, and advice will be so much of a challenge (you’ll need them to be compatible and reliable, especially for software that has gone through other people’s hands) that it’ll likely cost you more over its lifetime than starting with something a bit newer.

 What programs do you want to have?
 And would those have to be the latest versions or can you get and use older ones and be happy enough?
 Look up the system requirements for the programs and versions you want.
 Probably the system requirements specify the operating system (OS) and version you need.

 Repairability is limited.
-Desktops and towers are usually more flexible in that respect, because you can buy hardware that fits, say, the ATX form factor, but there’s no equivalent for laptops.
+Desktops and towers are usually more flexible in that respect, because you can buy hardware that fits, say, the popular and relatively low-cost ATX form factor, but there’s no equivalent for laptops.
 Parts may come only from the manufacturer at high prices or used and of unknown quality.

 Then, when you see an offer of a laptop, find out what brand and model it is.
 Look up its features from an official source, such as the laptop manufacturer’s website or the Wayback Machine, before you buy it.
 You may not be able to add memory or hard drive space later or speed up the machine, so get more than enough of all of that at the start.
 If you don’t have enough, some operating systems and programs simply won’t run.
 Most good operating systems can show you how much CPU speed, RAM, and storage space are visible to the OS, so you won’t have to trust someone’s word about what’s inside and working.